 - Written by Admin

-Life is a journey through time, but not only through time.
-It is also, for each soul, a journey from what a man is to what God intends him to be.
-For every Christian this presents a challenge.
+Life is a journey through time, but it is also, for each soul, a journey from what a man is to what God intends him to be.
+For every Christian, this presents a challenge.
 Every man who calls himself a Christian must seek to become like Christ.
 Some among them, however, seek not only to follow Jesus, but to follow Him with total dedication.

 Jesus is the Eucharistic King whom the Knights have pledged themselves to serve and to defend.
 As loyal Knights, they willingly lay down their lives not only for Him, but also for all that is His.
 It is for this reason that their protection and service extends to His holy Temple.